PawseySC/singularity-containers/_episodes/22-build-docker.md

 A registry is normally the simplest and most traceable distribution method.
 If a registry cannot be used, Docker can export the local image to an archive.

+> ## Run on your local computer
+>
-On the local computer, create the Docker archive:
+> Run the following archive-creation and transfer commands on the local computer where the Docker image was built.
+{: .callout}

+Create the Docker archive:

 ```bash
 $ docker image save \